alphagov/metadata-api/README.md

 You can build a binary using either `make build` or `go build`.
 You should then be able to run the binary directly.

+### Configuration

+Most configuration can be handled using `ENV` variables that get passed into the process.
+However the `BEARER_TOKEN` values for both the Content API and the Need API are provided using a JSON file in the working directory of the process.
+See `config.json` for an example of this file.